 - Applications will be accepted from organizations and individuals that provide educational, artistic, entertainment and cultural programs and opportunities in which Town of Telluride residents / workforce

-- CCAASE will review and establish the calendar at their regular meeting on Wednesday, June 1, 2016 at noon at Rebekah Hall.
+- CCAASE will review and establish the calendar at their regular meeting on Wednesday, June 2, 2021 at noon.
 CCAASE will endeavor to treat all event applicants in a fair and equitable manner with regards to Calendar Date allocations.

 - New events must provide management resume, proof of ability to organize the event in Telluride, reason for choosing Telluride as a location, a description of target audience, educational programs,